 The short answer, no. It doesn’t matter how long your posts are.
 The only time it matters is when it is a requirement stated in the OP of the RP.
 Usually then, they ask for at least 3-5 sentences each post.
 However, write what you’re comfortable with and just have fun RPing!

 Maybe you’ve lost interest or life has gotten too busy to RP.
 That’s totally fine, just make sure to tell the owners of any RPs you’ve joined.
 That includes ones you’ve only signed up for too but haven’t yet started.
 The owners won’t be worried about it, it’s just the courtesy of letting them know.

 As for your characters, they can do one of three things with them.
 They can kill them off, remove them so they never existed, or have them adopted.

 An adoption is just how it sounds.
-When the character’s parent (the one who created them) can no RP them, there is chance it could adopted.
-Usually this means that the OP of the RP will ask all of the other RPers if they want the create.
+When the character’s parent (the one who created them) can not longer RP them, there is a chance the character could be adopted.
+Usually this means that the OP of the RP will ask all of the other RPers if they want the character.
 The user who does, becomes the adoptive parent of them.
 Although, the original owner still maintains the rights and ownership of the character if they ever wish to use them again.

-If it is RP you are in but don’t own, then contact the OP about it.
+If it is an RP you are in but don’t own, then contact the OP about it.

 Are you ready to RP?
 Yes, then it’s time to head to the section.
 If no though, then how about checking out the guides to Story-gaming and RP/SG section guide.
 If there are any further questions, then you’re welcome to either ask them here or to any of our helpful RP staff.